hacdias/hacdias.com/content/articles/2023/which-well-known-resources/index.md

 ---
-title: "Which Well-Known Resources?"
+title: Which Well-Known Resources?
 date: 2023-08-24T16:25:03+02:00
 tags:
   - meta
 ---

 Since June, I have had a "about well-knowns" note in my drafts to write an article about.
 Unfortunately, I haven't been writing much the last month or two.
 However, two days ago, Tim wrote about his own experience with [well-known](https://timharek.no/blog/i-added-well-known-urls-to-my-website) links.
 That prompted me to finish this article!